What You Need to Know About Doggy Dental Health

 As a pet parent, you want your dog to be happy and healthy.
 Just like they say eyes are the window to the soul, oral health is the window to your dog's overall health.
 Dental care is critical for your dog's health for many reasons.
 First, think about it; dental pain is uncomfortable.
 When a dog has a toothache or sore gums, they can't tell you about it.
 They have to endure extra pain and stress that they shouldn't have to worry about (not to mention bad breath).
 Second, bad oral health leads to organ damage.
 Bacteria from plaque in the mouth are sent to the kidneys and heart via the bloodstream.
 Additionally, periodontal disease can cause severe health issues.
 Periodontal disease is when there is infection and inflammation of the gums.
 This build-up of plaque can cause an infection deeply rooted into the tooth socket.
 The infection forces the tooth to fall out over time.
 Fortunately, periodontal disease is completely preventable.

 How to Keep Their Teeth Clean

-The most effective way to keep up your dog's dental heigene at home is through brushing their teeth.
-Unfortunately, many dogs who aren't exposed to brushing their teeth as a puppy don't like it.
+The most effective way to keep up your dog's dental hygiene at home is by brushing their teeth.
+Unfortunately, many dogs who aren't exposed to brushing their teeth as a puppy won't like it.
 It's important to expose dogs to brushing their teeth young, but that's not always possible.
-At least a few days a week, take five minutes to brush their teeth with a dog safe toothpaste.
+At least a few days a week, take five minutes to brush their teeth with a dog-safe toothpaste.
 Make sure to use our Amazon link for a portion of the proceeds to benefit our nonprofit programs!

 2. Dental Treats